 - Online - Synchronous: Course may be completed fully online; some required real-time activities will be held online, as scheduled in the timetable.

 - Asynchronous: Course may be completed fully online without requirement for participation in scheduled, real-time activities.

 - In Person: Some course activities will be held on campus at a set time as scheduled in timetable.

 UofT is planning for a majority of its courses to be offered in-person; however, the in-person course delivery could change to online pending provincial health advisories.
 The University of Toronto will monitor the situation and make a final determination sometime during the summer.
-Any changes to the delivery mode will be communicated to students as soon as possible and posted on this page.
-Please note the the IRE course schedule is still preliminary at this time (April 30, 2021).
+Any changes to the delivery mode will be communicated to students as soon as possible and any updates will be posted on the Arts & Science Timetable.

 If you have any questions about your program and /or degree the first place to check your status is Degree Explorer.
 Degree Explorer is the University of Toronto's degree planning tool where you can review your academic history, degree requirements or use the planner to determine how future course choices might meet your requirements.
 Do not use the current calendar to figure out your program requirements as it lists the requirements for students who will be admitted to the program next year.
 Degree Explorer is coded with the requirements that belong to you (based on your year of admission to the program).
 Link: https://www.acorn.utoronto.ca/degree_explorer.phphttps://www.acorn.utoronto.ca/degree_explorer.php